Materials Science and Engineering MEng

 This module introduces basic ideas of thermodynamics and kinetics and their respective roles in determining the behaviour of gases, liquids and solids.
 Empirical gas laws are introduced leading to the concept of the ideal gas and the ideal gas equation of state and progressing to more realistic gas equations of state.
 Basic thermodynamic concepts are covered such as work, heat, internal energy, specific heat, enthalpy, entropy and free energy.
 Rate laws, rate constants, reaction orders and the effects of temperature on reaction rates are discussed.
 Equilibrium binary phase diagrams of important metals are introduced.

 The basic concepts of stress, strain and moduli are introduced.
 The links between atomic bonding and the mechanical properties of all the main classes of materials (ceramics, metals, polymers, natural materials and composites) are then explored.
 Modes of failure, stress concentrations, dislocations, ductility and creep are also covered.
-The linkages between materials properties and microstructures of materials are investigated with a particular emphasis on metallic crystal structures, defects and dislocations, grain boundaries.
+The linkages between materials properties and microstructures of materials are investigated with an emphasis on links between processing, microstructure and the mechanical properties of metals

-The course is designed to teach students to interpret, analyse and present data using modern computational tools (though packages such as Excel, powerpoint, word, CES and MATLAB).
-The students will learn how to use such packages for data analysis and then work through different data sets to determine how the software can be used to perform the necessary mathematical functions on the this data and to clearly show trends and conclusions that can be drawn from the data.
+The course is designed to teach you how to interpret, analyse and present data using modern computational tools (such as Excel and MATLAB).
+You will learn how to use these packages to write algorithms for data analysis allowing you to show trends and conclusions drawn from the data.

 This module will begin by considering scaling relations in the macro and nano worlds.
 Examples of nanomaterials, including nanoparticles, nanotubes and nanocomposite bulk materials will be discussed.
 The use of nanomaterials in novel systems and devices arising from the development of nanomaterials and technology will be considered.
 Ethical, societal and environmental issues will be discussed.